rudolfMosehla/My-python-journey/Module-2.md

 ---

-## 🚀 What's Next

-- Module 3: Boolean values, conditional execution, loops, lists, and logical/bitwise operations
-- Practise writing small programs that combine `input()`, `print()`, variables, and operators
-- Keep testing my code in both the Edube sandbox and IDLE, so I understand how each behaves

----

-## 🙌 Reflection
+##  Reflection

 Module 2 felt like the point where I started actually "talking" to my programs, since `input()` and `print()` let me build something interactive for the first time.
 The part that surprised me most was that `input()` always returns a string, since it's easy to forget and expect numbers to just work.
 Learning to read the operator priority table also helped me stop guessing and start reasoning through expressions properly.

 ---

 *Documented as part of my Python learning journey with Team Forge.
-Feedback and suggestions are welcome! 🌟*
+Feedback and suggestions are welcome!